City of Fort Collins Climate Dashboard

 Electricity

-Emissions from electricity use are caused by fossil fuel combustion.
+Emissions have decreased 38% since 2005 Emissions from electricity use are caused by fossil fuel combustion.
 Fort Collins' electricity is generated by coal, hydropower, wind and solar resources, with a small amount from natural gas.

 Ground Travel

-Emissions have decreased 10% since 2005
+Emissions have increased 9% since 2005

 Emissions from transportation, or ground travel, come from the combustion of fuel, primarily gasoline and diesel, within the City’s Growth Management Area (GMA).